 Table of contents

-Accounts receivable email templates do four things that ad-hoc collection emails cannot:
+Payment reminder email templates do four things that ad-hoc reminder emails cannot:

 • Speed.
-A finance team that uses templates sends 3-5x more collection emails per week.
-More emails sent means more payments collected, faster.
+A finance or operations team that uses templates sends 3-5x more reminder emails per week.
+More reminders sent means more invoices paid on time.

 • Consistency.
-Every customer gets the same tone, the same level of detail, the same escalation path.
-Consistency is the foundation of a defensible collections process.
+Every customer gets the same tone, the same level of detail, the same friendly cadence.
+Consistency is the foundation of a professional AR process.

 • Tone control.
-Collection emails are emotionally charged.
-Templates remove the emotion from the moment and bake in the right firm-but-polite tone that protects the customer relationship while making the ask clear.
+Payment reminders can come across as awkward or pushy if written ad hoc.
+Templates bake in the right friendly-but-clear tone that protects the customer relationship while making the ask clear.

 • Cash-flow predictability.
-Teams that ship structured AR email sequences cut days-sales-outstanding (DSO) by 15-30% on average within 90 days of adopting templates.
-The reason is simple: customers respond to clear, professional, persistent communication.
+Teams that ship structured reminder email sequences cut days-sales-outstanding (DSO) measurably within 90 days of adopting templates.
+Customers respond to clear, professional, consistent communication.

-The 12 accounts receivable email templates below are organized by sequence stage.
+The 8 payment reminder email templates below are organized by stage.
 Start with the framework, pick the templates you need, and customize the variables in brackets for your team and brand.

-A predictable accounts receivable email sequence reduces the emotional load on your finance team and trains customers to pay on time.
-The recommended cadence below is the one most-cited by AR specialists and finance teams across SaaS, ecommerce, and B2B services.
+A predictable payment reminder email sequence reduces the emotional load on your team and trains customers to pay on time.
+The recommended cadence below is the one most-cited by finance and operations teams across SaaS, ecommerce, and B2B services for the first 2-3 weeks past due, before any account would need internal escalation.

 Email Timing Tone Goal